 About Us:

-The Pietri Lab is located in the Division of Basic Biomedical Sciences at the University of South Dakota Sanford School of Medicine.
-We are broadly focused on understanding the complex relationships between insects and the microbes (primarily bacteria) that they host from the organismal to the molecular level.
+The Pietri Lab is affiliated with the Department of Entomology, Center for Urban & Industrial Pest Management, Department of Biological Sciences, and Institute of Inflammation, Immmunology & Infectious Disease at Purdue University.
+We are broadly focused on understanding the complex relationships between insects and the microbes that they host, from the organismal to the molecular level.
 Our work lies at the intersection of medical and urban entomology.
-That is, we are interested primarily in insects and arthropods that have adverse effects on health in and around human habitations.
+That is, we are interested primarily in insects and arthropods that have adverse effects on health in and around human dwellings.
 Many blood-feeding urban arthropods such as mosquitoes, lice, and ticks are well known to transmit numerous disease-causing microorganisms to humans during the feeding process.
 Additionally, others such as bed bugs, cockroaches, and mites are also understated contributors to infectious and allergic disease while affecting mental health.
-The relationships between insects and bacteria encompass not only human pathogens, but also symbiotic bacteria that are vital to the biology of their insect hosts, as well as entomopathogens that cause insect-specific disease.
-We employ diverse approaches and tools drawing from the disciplines of microbiology, insect physiology, and molecular cell biology to study how insects interact with these diverse sets of microorganisms.
-In doing so, we aim to contribute to the development of novel environmental, biological, and chemical interventions to reduce the burden of urban insect pests and their adverse effects on health in human homes while also providing unique fundamental insight into the biology of infection.
+The relationships between insects and microbes encompass not only human pathogens, but also symbiotic microbes that are vital to the biology of their insect hosts, as well as entomopathogens that cause insect-specific disease.
+We employ diverse approaches and tools drawing from the disciplines of microbiology, insect physiology, and molecular cell biology to integratively study how insects interact with these diverse sets of microorganisms.
+In doing so, we aim to contribute to the development of novel environmental, biological, and chemical interventions to reduce the burden of urban insect pests and their adverse effects on health in human dwellings while also providing unique fundamental insight into the biology of infection.

 Recent Lab News: